ps85474/Frida-Error/README.md

 # Resolve Objection/Frida gadget error (Windows/Linux):

-Use this link to download frida gadget https://github.com/frida/frida/releases/download/16.0.8/frida-gadget-16.0.8-android-arm64.so.xz extract the file and rename to gadget-android-arm64.so
+Use this link to download frida gadget https://github.com/frida/frida/releases/download/16.0.8/frida-gadget-16.0.8-android-arm64.so.xz

+Extract the file and rename to gadget-android-arm64.so

 Linux:
 Go to home directory and nevigate to .cache folder and create a new folder with name "frida" and paste the "gadget-android-arm64.so" file there and reboot the system.